lisaross/tana-beginners/memory-bank/user-interview-script.md

-# User Interview Script: Tana for Real People
+# User Interview Script: Tana Simplified: Digital Organization for Everyone

 ## Introduction (2-3 minutes)

 Hello and thank you for taking the time to speak with me today.
-I'm working on creating a guide called "Tana for Real People" that aims to make Tana more accessible to non-technical users.
+I'm working on creating a guide called "Tana Simplified: Digital Organization for Everyone" that aims to make Tana more accessible to non-technical users.

 This interview will take about 30 minutes.
 I'm interested in learning about your experience with Tana - especially any challenges you faced when starting out and how you overcame them.
 There are no right or wrong answers; I'm simply looking to understand your personal experience.